 If symptoms persist or worsen, consult a medical professional.

-• Immediate-care advice is checked against Dubois and Esculier's BJSM PEACE & LOVE editorial and NHS inform soft-tissue injury advice.
+- Immediate soft-tissue care and referral cautions are checked against Dubois and Esculier's BJSM PEACE & LOVE soft-tissue injury editorial and NHS inform soft-tissue injury advice.

 Disclaimer: This article is general information only and not medical advice.
 Seek professional care for persistent pain.